 Romantic relationships are complicated, to say the least.
-Throughout their duration, we encounter a smorgasbord of emotions — from profound happiness and elation to unbelievable despair and anger, and everything in between.
+Throughout their duration, we encounter a variety of emotions — from profound happiness and elation to unbelievable despair and anger, and everything in between.
 Despite the widespread belief that healthy relationships never experience conflict, this is all normal.

 But more often than not, we can better manage these problems with the help of a professional, unbiased third party—a couples or relationship therapist.
 This is where Thriveworks couples therapy comes in and makes all the difference.